Exploring the Documentation

 • ai-assistance-guide explains how to work effectively with Claude

-• Run mise run zk-docs to prime AI context with key documentation
+• Run mise run ai-docs to prime AI context with key documentation

 For Claude/AI Agents